Just like any other domesticated animal, there are pros and cons to pugs.

-A pug’s small size and affectionate nature makes it a great playmate for children of any age.
+A pug’s small size and affectionate nature make it a great playmate for children of any age.

 It takes a lot to make a pug aggressive, which means they’ll tolerate a toddler’s poking and prodding for much longer than most other breeds.

-In the rare case that they do get upset, their small size and mouth shape make it difficult for them to do any real damage, even when they try to bite.
+In the rare case that they get upset, their small size and mouth shape make it difficult for them to do any real damage, even when they bite.

 7. Noble History: